exoplatform/web-conferencing/documentation/ARCHITECTURE.md

 Implementing Java SPI
 -----------

 Java SPI is a mandatory part of any connector provider.
-By extending `CallProvider` abstratc class and implementing required method your create a new provider and then plug it to the Web Conferencing via configiration as described above.
+By extending `CallProvider` abstract class and implementing required method your create a new provider and then plug it to the Web Conferencing via configiration as described above.

 Template project contains `MyConnectorProvider` class which shows how to implement a sample "mycall" provider.
 This class goal is to load configuration, define provider type name and title with all supported types, register IM type in Social's user profile.